Ioana Baiu always knew that she would become a physician, just like her great-grandmother.

 As a clinician, Dr. Baiu strives to improve her patients’ lives and is exhilarated by “the ability we have to quickly create a trusting relationship where they literally say, ‘I’m going to put my life in your hands.’
 There’s nothing else I could do that’s so mutually impactful and rewarding.”

-She admits her highly specialized work as a surgeon can be stressful, but she considers that an asset when blended with confidence and skill.
+She admits her work can be stressful, but she considers that to be an asset when blended with confidence and skill.
 “I think it’s good to have a healthy anxiety where you’re stressed enough that you’re going to be very focused on your patient and not take anything for granted.”

 One thing that helps her is being a successful triathlete.